jung1230/TMP_LLM/test_input/WisTMP 7554 COMMENT.md

 No temporary or permanent traffic control changes are proposed.

-## **Section Comments**

-For flagging operations you can use a capacity of 600 vphpl.
-For single lane closures in a signalized corridor (assuming multi lane roadway) you would use 900 vphpl.
-(By Joe Schneider on 02/20/2020 09:01 AM)

-Once details for the temp ped accommodations are put together the impact to the roadway will be clearer and we should be able to look at each intersection and determine what the specific time restrictions, if any, are needed.
-(By Joe Schneider on 02/20/2020 09:03 AM)

 # **Section 7 - Public Information Strategies**

 List of chosen strategies: